 Healthy Beverage Options After Tooth Extraction

 Not having alcohol after a dental procedure might make you feel sad for a moment.
 But there’s nothing to get disappointed about as we have some healthy beverage alternatives to alcohol for you.
-And the best part, they too taste great and give you a refreshing feel.
+And the best part, too tastes great and gives you a refreshing feel.

-Here’s a list of selected healthy beverages to maintain your mouth’s taste equally great as alcohol.
+Here’s a list of selected healthy beverages to maintain your mouth’s taste as great as alcohol.

 Side Note:- Always remember not to drink anything hot during recovery, even if it’s coffee or tea.